LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

         f & = 2e+2d-\frac{1}{\Delta{t}} \\ \end{split}
 \end{split}.\end{equation}$

-Equation (62) corresponds to the matrix form Equation (50).
+Equation (62) corresponds to the matrix form of Equation (50).
 With the residual vector $r$ and the coefficient matrix $\bm{K_1}$ one can calculate the correction term for the temperature via Equation (24).
 For implementation details, see the [source code](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/HeatEquation/2Dsolvers.jl), and an example on how to use the general solver is given [here](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/examples/DiffusionEquation/2D/GeneralSolverTest.jl).

 For the sake of simplicity and since most of the problems within `GeoModBox.jl`, so far, are of linear nature, the *special case* formulation is applied to the last additional method.